Tina Knowles: Politics and civil rights

 of political and cultural movements, such as Black Lives Matter, African Pride, Still I Vote, and Mothers of the Movement.
 Knowles has also spoken out against police brutality and violence against women in the United States.

 In 2020, Knowles was a part of the Leadership Conference on Civil and Human Rights movement, which advocates for the passage of the Health and Economic Recovery Omnibus Emergency Solutions Act to ensure health care, economic security, justice system reform, housing and voting access in the U.S., in the wake of the economic crisis following the COVID-19 pandemic.
 Knowles wrote an open letter to United States Senate leaders Mitch McConnell and Chuck Schumer, urging passage of the bill, with support from her daughters, Viola Davis, Whoopi Goldberg, Octavia Spencer and Jada Pinkett Smith.

 Where Art Can Occur (WACO) Theater Center

-In 2017, Knowles and her husband Richard founded the Where Art Can Occur (WACO) Theater Center, a non-profit "dedicated to the empowerment of artists, and people in general" in Los Angeles.
-Beyoncé, Kelly, and Solange make up the WACO Theater Center's Advisory Board.
+In 2017, Knowles and her then-husband Richard founded the Where Art Can Occur (WACO) Theater Center, a non-profit "dedicated to the empowerment of artists, and people in general" in Los Angeles.
+Beyoncé, Kelly Rowland, and Solange make up the WACO Theater Center's Advisory Board.